nbakhati/DSCI-2025-Team-C/README.md

 <h3>Competition Overview</h3>

 The main goal is to identify whether each transaction is fraudulent.
-Among them, the training set sample is about 590,000 (3.5% of fraud), and the test set sample is about 500,000.
+Among them, the training set sample is about 590,000 (3.5% of fraud).

-The data is mainly divided into 2 categories which are joined by TransactionID.
+The data is mainly divided into 2 categories, which are joined by TransactionID.
 Not all transactions have corresponding identity information.

 - transaction data
 - identity data.